-During the quarter under discussion, the Company issued no common shares on exercise of options or warrants and has not announced or completed any private placements, or granted or cancelled any options.
+During the quarter under discussion, the Company issued 5,500 common shares on exercise of warrants at an exercise price of \$4.00 per share for total proceeds of \$22,000.
+The Company has not issued any common shares on exercise of options and has not announced or completed any private placements, or granted or cancelled any options.